ibm-cloud-docs/devsecops/devsecops-async-stages.md

 :   A custom pipeline stage defined in the pipeline config YAML, running asynchronously along with the `/parent pipeline/` run.

 parallel pipeline
-:   A small pipeline that runs a single async stage along with the `/parent pipeline/` run.
+:   A lightweight pipeline that runs a single async stage along with the `/parent pipeline/` run.

 parent pipeline
 :   The pipeline from the async stage that was initiated.